UniBreakfast/pacergame-rulebook-with-gpt/README.md

 - **Purpose:** Motivate commitment and accountability, providing a risk-reward system that incentivizes consistent effort.

+### 2.6 Inertia

+- **Definition:** The phase after completing a quest, allowing continuation of reported progress of the same activity with daily rewards but without pledging additional CP.
+Why stop if you feel like you can keep going?

+- **Purpose:** Allow for momentum and consistency without the risk of a loss of pledged CP as it is already returned.
+Squeze out more rewards for completing more todos in the same quest.

 ## 3. Game Mechanics

 ### 3.1 Activities (AS)